cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ## Offline registration stage {#offline-phase}

-Registration is executed between a user U (running on a client machine) and a server S. It is assumed the server can identify the user and the client can authenticate the server during this registration phase.
+Registration is executed between a user U (running on a client machine) and a server S. It is assumed S can identify U and the client can authenticate S during this registration phase.
 This is the only part in OPAQUE that requires an authenticated channel, either physical, out-of-band, PKI-based, etc. This section describes the registration flow, message encoding, and helper functions.
 Moreover, U has a key pair (skU, pkU) for an AKE protocol